GustavoCCarrillo/Textbook--Finder/Prototype/README.prototype.md

 ## Result Page by Author

-- Once the search has concluded, the results will populate sorted by Author by default.
+- Once the search has concluded, by default the results will populate sorted by Author.
 - This page will display 100 results at a time to minimize the amount of content the user sees.
 - When a result is selected, the user will be directed to another page with links to retailers.
 - This example selects the " SQL 10 Minutes, Sams Teach Yourself " result.